The Wooden Horse: Production

-The film was based on a book by Eric Williams which was published in 1949.
-The book was re-issued in 1980.
+The film was based on a book by Eric Williams, which had been published in 1949.
+The book was reissued in 1980.

 Ian Dalrymple and Jack Lee read the book and bought the film rights.
 They out-bid John Mills who also wanted to make it.
 "I expect John would have been very good in it also," said Jack Lee "probably better than Leo Genn, who was very stolid as an actor."

 Leo Genn played the Eric Williams character while Anthony Steele played a character based on Michael Codner.
-Codner was later killed in 1952 in an ambush during the Malayan Emergency.
+Codner was killed in 1952 in an ambush during the Malayan Emergency.

 "We are not inventing anything," Lee said during filming.
 "It isn't necessary.
 The whole book is dynamite as a film script."

 Shooting

 Three-quarters of the film was shot in Germany.
 The Stalag was rebuilt in the British zone near where the Germans surrendered at Lüneburg Heath.

 In the film the escapees go to Lübeck, not Stettin, which is what happened in real life.
 This was because the producers did not want to have to deal with the Russian Occupied Zone.

 The film went over budget, for several reasons: the weather was poor and several scenes had to be done again.
 "A lot of it was my fault, taking too long to shoot and shooting too much stuff," said Lee.
 He added "there was indecision on my producer's part about the ending; Ian said we should shoot things in two different ways.
 The ultimate ending was a perfectly reasonable one but I was off the film by then.
 Ian shot it himself."

-Filming was finished in Germany by January 1950 after which studio work was done in London.
+Filming was finished in Germany by January 1950, after which studio work was done in London.

+At least two future film directors, Bryan Forbes and David Greene, were in the supporting cast.

 The film was a breakthrough role for Anthony Steel.
 "Tony Steel was fine to work with – just a physical type, a young chap who could do certain things," said Lee.
-According to Filmink "he is clearly meant to be “the cute one” of the trio, spending a considerable amount of the film’s running time walking around in shorts bare-chested."
+According to Filmink "he is clearly meant to be "the cute one" of the trio, spending a considerable amount of the film’s running time walking around in shorts bare-chested."

-Comedian Peter Butterworth had actually been one of the POWs at the camp, and auditioned for a part in the film, but the producers said he didn't look convincing enough.
+The actor Peter Butterworth, who had been a prisoner in Stalag Luft III during the Second World War and was one of the vaulters in the episode portrayed in the film, auditioned for a part in the film but the producers said he "didn't look convincingly heroic or athletic enough".

+Producer Ian Dalrymple made the movie for Alexander Korda's British Lion after a long association with the Rank Organisation.
+According to J. Arthur Rank's biographer, the movie "provided a particularly interesting example of the way Korda could help his directors in a way that Rank was not capable of doing; Ian Dalrymple showed him a rough cut and asked his advice, and they worked out an idea for re-takes which gave the film considerably more warmth."